By Andy Metzger

 "We are asking the governor to veto this section of the budget in order to maintain the Employer Fair Share Contribution until the federal employer requirements are enforced," said Health Care for All Executive Director Amy Whitcomb Slemmer in a statement.
-"State health-care reform has worked -- and the Employer Fair Share Contribution is a piece of that success -- so we should maintain it until the federal provisions
+"State health-care reform has worked -- and the Employer Fair Share Contribution is a piece of that success -- so we should maintain it until the federal provisions are in place."

 With the ACA set for a 2014 rollout, state officials have been looking to eliminate overlapping state and federal laws and regulations.
 Patrick signed legislation Friday that conforms state laws with the ACA, though he has yet to act on the budget, which includes the repeal of the state's employer fines.

 Whitcomb Slemmer said that without the fair-share contributions, employers who do not cover their workers "have an unfair cost advantage against a competitor who does."

 The one-year federal delay in implementing fines and reporting by employers, announced by the Obama administration last week, has raised questions for some, though a business organization and the Patrick administration were of like mind that it would not change the health-insurance landscape for Bay Staters.